lethal233/lethal233.github.io/_pages/about.md

   - /about.html
 ---

+UPDATE: I am constructing a new personal page, and you can see a temporary version [here](https://shilonl.github.io).

  Hi welcome to my page!
 This is Shilong Li.
 I am now a Master of Science in Software Engineering student in the [Department of Informatics](https://www.informatics.uci.edu/) of [Donald Bren School of Informatics & Computer Sciences](https://www.ics.uci.edu/) at the [University of California, Irvine](https://uci.edu/).
 In 2022, I obtained my B. Eng.
 Degree in Computer Science and Technology with honor from the [Southern University of Science and Technology (SUSTech)](https://www.sustech.edu.cn).
 I have experience as a Software Engineer Intern at Lakala Payment Co., Ltd., where I contributed to constructing an automated testing framework and enhancing the system's security.
 As an Undergraduate Research Assistant at SUSTech, I was involved in various research projects spanning web testing, empirical software studies, and cross-disciplinary studies.